 - Spray a 13×9 inch (3 quart) glass baking dish with non-stick cooking spray.

-- Bring water to a boil in a large pot and add the pasta, broccoli and peas.
-Cook until pasta is tender (about 10 minutes), drain in a colander.
+- Bring water to a boil in a large pot and add the pasta and broccoli.
+Add the peas during the last 2 minutes of cooking.
+Cook until pasta is tender (according to the package directions), drain in a colander.

-- Meanwhile, sauté the onions, red pepper in butter until tender.
+- Meanwhile, sauté the onions and red pepper in butter until tender.
 Stir in the mushroom and cook for about a minute.

-- Stir in the condensed soup and gradually stir in the milk and broth.
+- Stir in the condensed soup and gradually stir in the milk.

-- Add the pasta, poultry, cheese and soup mixture to the baking dish and stir well.
+- Add the pasta, turkey, parmesan cheese, half of the mozzarella cheese, sherry, soup mixture and seasonings to the baking dish and stir well.

-- Top with the mozzarella cheese and bake uncovered for 30 minutes.
+- Top with the remaining mozzarella cheese and bake uncovered for 30 minutes.

 - Allow to stand for about 5 minutes before serving.
 Sprinkle with parsley and extra parmesan cheese.